sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Your MQ Console should show your new widgets and your new artefacts, thus:
    ![](./images/cipdemo/ace-mq-console-details.jpg)

-## Steps to make MQSC changes robust
-Following "cattle not pets" paradigm, you should create artefacts inside the Queue Manager at deployment time, using MQSC commands stored inside a Secret.
-1. Generate a  new Secret for MQ (as you did earlier for Event Streams).
- - On the Developer Machine, duplicate the directory **…/generateSecret** to **…/generateSecretformq**
- - Inside the new directory, delete the following:
-    - **serverconf.yaml**
-    - **setdbparms.txt**
- - Leave the **truststorePassword.txt** file, to enable the `generatesecret.sh` command to work.
-For this lab, it does not matter what this contains because you do not use it.
- - Inside the new directory, edit the **mqsc.txt** file, to remove all existing MQSC commands and write new MQSC commands to achieve the following (use your own skills and the MQ Knowledge Center):
-    - Alter the Queue Manager properties, to specify that CHLAUTH is **disabled**
-    - Define a new local queue called **NEWORDER.MQ**
-    - Define a new Server-Connection channel called **ACE.TO.mq**.
-For MCAUserID, specify **mqm**.
-    - Alter the system-provided Authentication Information **SYSTEM.DEFAULT.AUTHINFO.IDPWOS**, to specify Check Client Connections = **NONE** and Check Local Connections = **NONE**
-    - **Refresh security** for everything
- - Log on to the cloud using `sudo cloudctl login`.
-Make sure you specify namespace `mq`.
- - Inside the new directory, run the **generatesecret.sh** command, to generate a new secret called **mq-secret**.

-1. Check that the secret has been created, using the UI.
-  - In a browser session, navigate to the ICP Portal: https://mycluster.icp:8443.
-  - Using the hamburger menu, navigate to `Configuration` -> `Secrets`.
-  - Confirm that Secret **mq-secret** has been created, and click it to open and check that it is in namespace **mq**.

- 2. Use the ICP Portal to remove the existing **mq** Helm Release, and go to the ICP4I Platform Navigator to ensure that the **mq** instance has been deleted.

- 1. From the ICP4I Platform Navigator, add a new Message Queue instance;
-     - Call it **mq**.
-     - Specify namespace **mq**
-     - Specify the `Secret name` as above (**mq-secret**).
-     - Make sure that `Enable Persistence` is **unchecked**.
-     - Leave the Queue Manager name blank (it will default to the Helm Release name)
-     - Leave all other parameters to default

-4. After this new instance has been deployed, use the Web Console to check its configuration (use the instructions provided above).

 ### Confirm MQ IP Port
 Finally, you will check which port the MQ Listener is listening on, thus: